BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/09_persistent_storage.md

 - Switch to recreate

 ### RWX Storage
+__Objective__: Cause MongoDB to corrupt its data file by using the wrong storage class for MongoDB.

 RWX storage allows muliple pods to access the same PV at the same time.

 - Scale down `mongodb-[username]` to 0 pods

 ![](../assets/06_persistent_storage_09.png)

-- Remove the previous storage volume and recreate as `netapp-file-standard` with type RWX
+- Remove the previous storage volume and recreate as `netapp-file-standard` (mounting at `/var/lib/mongodb/data`) with type RWX, and naming it `mongodb-[username]-file`

 ![](../assets/06_persistent_storage_10.png)